gustavopin/Terraform-code/README.md

 - Security for EC2

 Using the *aws_security_group* command (named *main_sg*), our code introduces a *Firewall* for the EC2, providing security for the information and deciding what/who can enter (rules defined using the *ingress* command) and what/who can exit (rules defined using the *egress* command).
-This command includes a name that will use the data from our variables "projeto" and "candidato" along with the suffix "-sg" (*security group*), like this: VExpenses-SeuNome-sg, and a connection to our VPC through the *vpc_id* argument:
+This command includes a name that will use the data from our variables "projeto" and "candidato" along with the suffix "-sg" (*security group*), like this: company-SeuNome-sg, and a connection to our VPC through the *vpc_id* argument:

 ```
 resource "aws_security_group" "main_sg" {